Dan-Weinand/Priors-for-Logical-Sentences/Readme.md

 1. Declaration of variables.
 Variables are case sensitive and can contain alphanumeric characters, numbers, and special characters other than (, ), or comma.
 Variables may not contain spaces.
 Reserved and disallowed words are: 'not', 'and', 'or', 'implies', 'xor', 'iff', '=', and '=='.
 You can add a number strictly between 0 and 1 after a variable to specify the meta-prior probability on the variable.
 2. Declaration of background knowledge.
 Each item should be a logical sentence only involving the declared variable names.
-3. The variable of interest.
-AKA, the variable which should have a prior probability calculated.
+3. The sentence of interest.
+AKA, the sentence which should have a prior probability calculated.

 ### Monty Hall Example ###
 To help illustrate how the program works, we will use it on the familiar Monty Hall logic problem.
 This is generally described as follows: